 Making your own kale chips is easy, they’re also a super expensive snack to buy.
 Kale chips are healthy and a great way to use up an abundant amount of homegrown kale.
 Our kids devour these kale chips (yep, even the two-year-old).

-Now when I mention kale chips people either get excited or they say they don’t like them.
-Truly there are many different recipes for kale chips and thus difference in flavor.
+When I mention kale chips people either get excited or they say they don’t like them.
+There are many different recipes for kale chips and thus the difference in flavor.
 This recipe happens to be my fav, it’s simple and cheaper than the recipes that call for things like cashews or red peppers (to make that nacho taste).